 29:30 - The church and the individuals are not synchronised, or developing at the same pace.
 They are moving forward, out of sync.
 By the CoP both are in sync and the perfect ark, temple, field has a righteous people or crop in it i.e the wise virgins.

+34:00 - THE CHURCH MILITANT AND THE CHURCH TRIUMPHANT.
 35:00 - Noah's Ark, the 1st temple, Zerubabel's temple, the bride (Matt.
 25) and the field are all symbols of the church triumphant and the end of the world (1 Cor.
 10:11).

 40:00 - Rev 14:6-7, the 1st AM is given to everyone.
 In Rev. 7 there are 2 groups; the 144k (v3-8) and the great multitude (v9).
 The great multitude = every nation, kindred, tongue and people of Rev. 14:6.
 Israel (144k) are not part of the world/other nations.